 Understand critical deal terms when dealing with emerging technologies

-OEMs in particular are making acquisitions and injecting capital into cutting-edge startups: General Motors, for instance, recently invested in lithium technology startup EnergyX.
+OEMs in particular are making acquisitions and injecting capital into cutting-edge startups: General Motors, for instance, invested in lithium technology startup EnergyX.

 Yet given ongoing consolidation in the sector, those embarking on joint ventures should be sure to effectively negotiate clear and tailored change of control provisions to ensure they don’t end up in a situation in which their technology is partly owned by a competitor.